-An investment in technology for your coaching practice is sure to pay you back in many ways, more so since we’ve been forced to comply with the virtual work culture brought in by the pandemic.
+An investment in technology for your online coaching business is sure to pay you back in many ways, more so since we’ve been forced to comply with the virtual and remote work culture brought in by the pandemic.
 You don’t even have to take my word for it – let me cite some research I’ve come across that validates this:

 - According to CoachSource LLC’s Executive Coaching for Results Survey 2020, “Coaching management systems (online tracking of coaching engagements) in greater use also increased in likelihood by 18%.”
-This is data comparison between 2018 and 2020 for the use of a coaching tools platform.
+This is data comparison between 2018 and 2020 for the use of an online coaching tools platform.

 - As per an article by HBR, “the biggest impact of technology will come from how it enables individual executive coaches (or leaders who act as coaches) to better connect with and serve their clients.
 This will help to supplement their powers of recall, observation, interpretation, visualization, and encouragement.”

 - As per the ICF 2020 Report, “A large majority of coach practitioners (71%) agreed or strongly agreed that “coaches will have to invest more in technology in the future”